Ready for a New or Updated Website or Blog? Get your Project Going Today!

 Attachment Page: Links the image to the page it’s used on.

-Custom URL: Allows you to set a custom URL for your image to link to when clicked.
+Custom URL: This allows you to set a custom URL for your image to link to when clicked.

 23) Insert into Post: Places the image into your post.